Kowshiks/ProbabilisticRoadMap-In-Simulation/README.md

 find whether they intersect with any of the obstacle.
 I have used a simple finding intersection between line segments to find all the nodes.
 Now I keep track of all these possible edges.
 My dictionary structure is such a way that the keys will be all the possible nodes from the starting point and the values will be all the nodes that can be reached from that particular node.
-I feed I this dictionary into my path planning algorithm.
+I feed this dictionary into my path planning algorithm.

 ## Path planning Algorithm